Epithelial ovarian cancer is the most common histological subtype of ovarian cancer, and is the primary focus of this topic.

-Incidence of epithelial ovarian cancer is relatively low when compared with that of breast, colon, and lung cancer.
+The incidence of epithelial ovarian cancer is relatively low compared with breast, colon, and lung cancer.

 Patients often present with vague, non-specific symptoms such as abdominal bloating, early satiety, and dyspepsia (suggestive of upper abdominal disease).
-Other symptoms are more suggestive of pelvic disease, such as pelvic pain, pressure, low back pain, and urinary urgency.
+Other symptoms are more suggestive of pelvic disease, such as pelvic pain, abdominal or pelvic pressure, low back pain, and urinary urgency.

-When a suspicious pelvic mass is identified, referral to a gynaecological oncologist is recommended.
+Women with a suspicious pelvic mass should be referred to a gynaecological oncologist for further evaluation.

-When an ovarian mass is detected, biopsy is not routinely recommended as this can disseminate tumour cells in the peritoneal cavity.
-In addition, biopsy is prone to sampling error and potential bleeding complications.
+If an ovarian mass is detected, biopsy and fine-needle aspiration are not routinely recommended as they can disseminate tumour cells into the peritoneal cavity.
+These procedures are also prone to sampling error and potential bleeding complications.

-Epithelial ovarian cancer is a relatively uncommon gynaecological cancer occurring when there is malignant transformation of the ovarian capsule epithelium.
-The epithelium covering the ovary consists of the same epithelial cells that line the peritoneal cavity.
+Epithelial ovarian cancer develops when there is malignant transformation of the epithelium covering the ovarian capsule and distal fallopian tube.
+The epithelium covering the ovary and fallopian tubes consists of the same epithelial cells that line the peritoneal cavity.
 Thus, epithelial ovarian cancer and primary peritoneal cancer occur via the same pathophysiology and are treated with the same basic principles.
-Sub-types of ovarian cancer include epithelial, germ cell, and sex-cord stromal tumours.
-The primary focus of this monograph will be the epithelial ovarian sub-type.

 History and exam